Jing Huang, Ph.D.

 News

-Congratulations to Hualong, who won an Outstanding Oral Presentation Award for his study of epigenetic regulation and therapeutic strategy of osteosarcoma!
+Congratulations to Hualong for receiving the Outstanding Oral Presentation Award for his study on the epigenetic regulation and therapeutic strategies of osteosarcoma!
+This highly competitive award is granted to only four recipients out of approximately 200 FYI participants.

-Hualong and Young-Im are selected by the 2023 CCR-FYI Colloquium to give an oral presentation.
+Hualong and Young-Im have been chosen by the 2023 CCR-FYI Colloquium to deliver oral presentations.
+This opportunity is given to only 16 fellows out of a pool of about 200 participants.
 Congratulations to both!

 Payel joined the team.
 Welcome!